 - a workshop to set up the Research reserved to the Observatory’s community (Partners and Sponsors and food and agricultural firms belonging to the whole supply chain);

-- four intermediate workshops to discuss and share with the Observatory’s community the preliminary Research outcomes in order to gather relevant insights;
+- three intermediate workshops to discuss and share with the Observatory’s community the preliminary Research outcomes in order to gather relevant insights;

 - several meeting occasions to stimulate the dialogue among all the members of the Observatory’s community on specific topics;

-- a final conference open to the public to present the results of the Research, enriched by speeches given by the Observatory’s Partners and other relevant actors;
+- a final conference open to the public to present the results of the Research, enriched by speeches given by tof Observatory partner client companies;

 - speeches in events organized by Farmers’ associations and in the main industry fairs.